evanthebouncy/program-synthesis-minimal/_posts/2022-08-30-generation-with-llm.md

 ![Image with caption](/program-synthesis-primer/assets/llm-generation/training_loss.png){: width="40%" }

-The loss can be interpreted as **per-token-perplexity**.
+<ins>The loss can be interpreted as **per-token-perplexity**</ins>.
 A loss of `1.18` means the per-token-perplexity is `e^1.18 = 3.25`, or a 1 in 3.25 chance of sampling the corresponding token from the ground-truth string.
 A loss of `0.5` means the token-perplexity is `e^0.5 = 1.64`.

-A target program has 4 free parameters (T,D,L,R), so at iteration-500, we have a chance of `1 / 3.25^4` or 1 in 112 to recover the target program, and at iteration-1000 we have a chance of `1 / 1.64^4` or 1 in 7.23.
+A target program string, `[T,D,L,R]`, has a length of 9, so at iteration-500, we have a chance of `1 / 3.25^9` or 1 in 40453 to recover the target program, and at iteration-1000 we have a chance of `1 / 1.64^9` or 1 in 86.
 However, given a spec, there are _multiple_ satisfying programs beside the one target program given during training, so this is strictly a _lower bound_.

 ## inference